LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-08-07-continuous-flows.md

         logp_z = states[1]
 ```

-Then because of the ODE solver that we will be using later on from [`torchdiffeq`](https://github.com/rtqichen/torchdiffeq) require it for some internals basically, we're going to forcibly require gradient tracking.
+Then because of the ODE solver that we will be using later on from [`torchdiffeq`](https://github.com/rtqichen/torchdiffeq) requires it for some internals basically, we're going to enforce gradient tracking.

 ```python
         with torch.set_grad_enabled(True):